SoloDev-Studio/SoloDev-Studio/README.md

-ALL SOURCE CODE COVERED BY THE WTFSD LICENSE IS INTENDED FOR EMTERTAINMENT POURPOSES ONLY AND SHOULD BE READ AS IF IT WAS POORLY WRITTEN DIME-STORE SCIENCE FICTION.
+ALL SOURCE CODE COVERED BY THE WTFSD LICENSE IS INTENDED FOR EMTERTAINMENT POURPOSES ONLY AND SHOULD BE READ AS IF IT WAS POORLY WRITTEN DIME-STORE SCIENCE FICTION..

 </details>